bipinKrishnan/ml-recipe-book/object_detection.md

 df['area'] = df['bbox_width']*df['bbox_height']
 ```

-We will group all rows with the same image name together, thus, we will get all the bounding boxes for an image from a single row:
+Now we will group and put all bounding boxes of same image in a single row instead of multiple rows:

 ```python
 # group by similar image names